Maria Sibylla Merian: Scientific practice in Amsterdam

 The exotic specimens on display in Amsterdam may have inspired her to travel to Surinam, but only interrupted her study of European insects briefly.
 Merian continued her collection and observation activities, adding plates to her Caterpillars books and updating the existing plates.
 She republished the two volumes in Dutch in 1713 and 1714 under the title Der Rupsen.
 She extended her studies into flies and rewrote the preface to her books to eradicate any mention of spontaneous generation.
 She explained that flies emerged from a caterpillar pupa, and suggested that flies could thereby be born from excrement.
 The 50 plates and descriptions of European insects that appear to have been intended for a third volume were published after her death by her daughters, who combined them with the 1713 editions to one large volume.
 A number of Metamorphosis editions were also published posthumously by her family, to which 12 additional plates were added.
 All but two appear to have been Merian's work.

 Merian was described as lively, hard working and courteous by a visiting scholar in 1711.
 Her house was full of drawings, insects, plants, fruit, and on the walls were her Surinam watercolours.
 Shortly before Merian's death, her work was seen in Amsterdam by Peter the Great.
 After her death in 1717, he acquired a significant number of her paintings, which to this day are kept in academic collections in Saint Petersburg.

 Posthumous misattributions

 Several scholars have traced mistakes that were falsely attributed to Merian after her death.
-One example revolves around who added color to first edition plates of her Surinam book.
-Some first editions included plates that were painted by Merian and others had colorless plates.
-People later colored in the black and white plates without following the color palette used by Merian, similar to the concept of coloring books, and some suspect these later colors made it to the second edition.
+One example revolves around who added colour to first edition plates of her Surinam book.
+Some first editions included plates that were painted by Merian and others had colourless plates.
+People later coloured in the black and white plates without following the colour palette used by Merian, similar to the concept of colouring books, and some suspect these later colours made it to the second edition.
 In another example, the printer of the 1730 edition of Surinam added plates using fictitious images of caterpillar life cycles that Merian did not originally include in the book and used for different, unscientific, purposes.
 Critics later cited these plates as proof to discredit Merian.